wunde005/AMX_ATEM/README.md

 # AMX_ATEM

-This is an include file that works on an AMX Netlinx Studio to control ATEM switchers.
-It currrently only been tested with a ATEM Television Studio.
-I have tested the include file on both an NI and NX series processor.
-The ATEM protocol seems to be timing sensitive, so you may run into issues if the controller this is running on is to busy to responed in a timely manner to the ACK requests.
-It supports basic functionalitly, like changing the program or preview input, doing a cut, getting input long and shor names, getting the model and version.
+This is an include file that works with AMX Netlinx Studio to control ATEM switchers.
+It currrently has only been tested with a ATEM Television Studio.
+I have tested the include file on both an NI and NX series controllers.
+It supports basic functionalitly like changing the program or preview input, doing a cut and getting some information for the switch(input long names, input short names, model and version).

 The include file is a port of the Blackmagic Design ATEM Client library for Arduino by Kasper Skårhøj, SKAARHOJ K/S, kasper@skaarhoj.com